- Due to climate change and overfishing 11 species of shark have gone extinct.

 The Cretoxyrhina lived about 100 million to 75 million years ago – meaning it’s nearly the youngest shark listed here!
 It is also often called the Ginsu shark, named after the Ginsu knife, because of its very sharp teeth.
 Totaling about 490 in all, the teeth of a Cretoxyrhina were razor-sharp and are thought to have been able to easily cut through flesh and even bone.

-While it may have been thought that the Cretoxyrhina had many predators because of the crazy time it lived in, in reality the Cretoxyrhina had many prey.
+While it may have been thought that the Cretoxyrhina had many predators because of the crazy time it lived in, in reality, the Cretoxyrhina had much prey.
 Even the Archelon, the largest turtle in the history of the Earth, was the prey to the Cretoxyrhina!

 The Stethacanthus lived about 360 million to 340 million years ago, making it one of the very oldest sharks on this list!
 Often called the anvil shark, the Stethacanthus had an odd dorsal fin that it’s now known for.